z4f1r0v/zafirov.me/content/cv.md

   service were they can deploy and monitor ML deployments at scale
 - Sample Catalogue - took part in implementing a data pipeline for an application, which enables the user to search and inspect various samples from across the "Research" part of the organization
-- Snowflake setup
+- Snowflake governance
     - worked on defining roles and privileges implemented using the Snowflake governance model
     - set up SSO with AAD
     - orchestration done via Terraform
+- AlphaFold setup - using Azure Machine Learning to help "Research and Early Development" use state-of-the-art Deep Learning in order to predict protein’s 3D structure from its amino acid sequence

 Technologies: